 ERA postings have always been a source of constant headaches for dental practices.
 The latest practice management systems enable you to completely automate this, making your accounting and collections more streamlined.
 Problems and discrepancies are detected early, and corrective measures can be taken pre-emptively.

 As a practice owner, you would have seen your collections increase when you actively follow up on receivables.
 Many times all it takes is a timely reminder to get a payment.
-These are the low hanging fruits in the collection.
+These are the low-hanging fruits in the collection.
 Such follow-ups should be consistent and timely to be able to work.
-Automation features in modern practice management solutions ensure your collection effort is running consistently and efficiently.
+Automation features in modern practice management solutions ensure your collection effort runs consistently and efficiently.

-Billing, coding, and collections are sophisticated yet crucial pieces for maximizing cash-flow and profitability.
-Therefore, employing the apt practice management solution helps in enhancing the effectiveness of capturing revenue at each stage of the patient journey.
+Billing, coding, and collections are sophisticated yet crucial for maximizing cash flow and profitability.
+Therefore, employing the apt practice management solution helps enhance the effectiveness of capturing revenue at each stage of the patient journey.
 Choose a system that allows and is keen to expand on its automation abilities and is built for improving revenue cycle management.

 Book a demo with CareStack to experience how outsourcing your dental billing service helps you focus on caring for patients and providing excellent care — not sweating over claims management and patient collection.